lasa01/Plumber/README.md

     - `Overlays`: Imports overlays that are on top of solids, such as bomb site sprays.
     - `Epsilon`: You should not touch this.
     - `Cut threshold`: You should not touch this.
-    - `Merge solids`: By choosing `Separate`, the importer will create more objects in Blender.
+    - `Merge solids`: By choosing `Merge`, the importer will merge most of the map into a single object.
-    This makes the import a lot slower and also affects post-import performance, but can make the map easier to edit afterwards.
+    This can improve performance, but makes the map harder to edit and may cause issues in 3D sky transformation.
     - `Invisible solids`: By default, invisible solids are not imported.
     If you want, you can import them by changing this.
 - `Lights`: Imports point lights and spotlights and the environment light (the sun).